 The program also offers a seminar series on iBehave topics to complement the curricula.
 “Wet-lab” students will receive basic training in computational neuroscience to foster direct communication across disciplines.
 Conversely, students with a computational background will have access to classes in iBehave’s Master programs to deepen their understanding of the neurobiological underpinnings of behavior.
 The program will also offer trainings through the technology platforms/makerspaces, from general electronics basics and principles of setup design to specific programming to benefit from iBehave-developed iBOTS platform.
 The aim is to equip students with the skills needed to successfully conduct their research using the latest tools and technologies available in the field of neuroscience.

-iBehave PhD students will also have the opportunity to participate in a yearly retreat.
-The retreat is a gathering of all iBehave PhDs and PostDocs where they can learn about the research interests of the various PIs in the network, as well as learn about the research projects of their peers.
+iBehave PhD students will also have the opportunity to participate in a yearly meet-up in Summer School.
+The summer school is a gathering of all iBehave PhDs and PostDocs where they can learn about the research interests of the various PIs in the network, as well as learn about the research projects of their peers.
 The retreat is designed to provide scientific background in the topics covered by iBehave, and also to foster peer-networking at the junior level.
 This can be an invaluable opportunity for students to learn about new research developments, exchange ideas with their peers, and potentially form new collaborations.

 Overall, the iBehave PhD program provides a comprehensive and interdisciplinary training program to prepare students for successful careers in neuroscience, academia, or industry.
 The program aims to provide a supportive and collaborative environment for students to develop their skills and knowledge, collaborate with peers and mentors, and make important contributions to the field of neuroscience.